 Where to Stay near Wadi Shab (1 night)

-Sur Grand Hotel is a great option if you wish to spend an additional day in Sur or if you don’t mind a longer drive to Wadi Shab in the morning.
-Sur has a lot more options when it comes to dining.
-The hotel has spacious rooms, basic amenities, a rooftop pool, and large glass windows that have great views of the sea.
+If you prefer to spend an additional day in Sur or don’t mind a slightly longer drive to Wadi Shab in the morning, the Sur Grand Hotel is an excellent option.
+The hotel features spacious rooms, modern amenities, and a rooftop pool offering sweeping views of the sea through its large glass windows.

 Wadi Shab – Nature’s Hidden Gem

-Today you will be hiking one of Oman’s most beautiful locations, followed by a stop at Bimmah Sinkhole before continuing on to Muscat.
-The drive to Muscat from Bimmah is about 1 hr 30 min.
+Today’s adventure takes you to Wadi Shab, one of Oman’s most picturesque hiking and swimming destinations, followed by a stop at the Bimmah Sinkhole, before returning to Muscat.
+The drive from Bimmah Sinkhole back to Muscat is approximately 1 hour and 30 minutes.

 Wadi Shab